-- Indicate the biosafety level of the laboratory. - List the name and telephone number for the PI to facilitate contact in case of emergency. - List the required procedures for entering and exiting the laboratory.
+- Indicate the biosafety level of the laboratory. - List the name and telephone number for the PI or responsible person to facilitate contact in case of emergency. - List the required procedures for entering and exiting the laboratory. - PPE requirements - Occupational health requirements (if applicable)